mrtcode/beautystack/README.md

 - Supports directory or array of files for input
 - Works asynchroniously, supports simultanious conversions of images
 - Has event for tracking progress of conversion in percents
-- With jhead makes loseless autorotations of images
+- Makes loseless autorotations of original images

 ##Installation
 For this module only [ImageMagick](http://www.imagemagick.org/) and [jhead](http://www.sentex.net/~mwandel/jhead/) are needed to be installed.